drand/drand/cmd/relay-gossip/README.md

 #### Failover

-The `-url` and `-failover-grace` flags can be used when relaying over gRPC.
-These flags provide one or more alternative HTTP API endpoints that may be able to provide randomness in the event of a failure of the gRPC connection.
-The amount of time to leave after a round is due before they are contacted. e.g.
+The `-url` and `-failover-grace` flags can be used in combination when relaying over gRPC.
+The `-url` flag provides the URL(s) of alternative HTTP API endpoints that may be able to provide randomness in the event of a failure of the gRPC connection.
+The `-failover-grace` flag enables failover to these endpoints and sets the amount of time to leave after a round is due before they are contacted. e.g.

 ```sh
 drand-relay-gossip run -grpc-connect=127.0.0.1:3000 \